sabin6969/kamyogya_flutter_intern_task/README.md

 - Use Bloc for state management.
 - Initially, display only the first data item.
 - Every 5 seconds, fetch and display a new data item.
-- After displaying three data items, stops adding more data
+- After displaying three data items, stops adding more data.

 ### Step 3: Displaying Notification